giuven95/MovieRecommenderSystem/README.md

 ### Collaborative filtering

 Collaborative filtering systems use a database of preferences for items by users in order to predict additional items a new user might like.
-They do not rely on the features of users and items for predictions [[1]](#1)
+They do not rely on the features of users and items for predictions. [[1]](#1)

 #### Algorithms
 ### Content-based filtering